trisongz/pylite3/docs/design.md

 ### How it works

 1.  **Lazy Evaluation**: Values are only decoded when you access them (e.g., `obj["user"]["id"]`).
-2.  **Memory Safety**: The `Lite3Object` holds a Python reference to the original `bytes` object (the "owner").
-This ensures the underlying memory remains valid as long as any proxy object referencing it exists.
+2.  **Memory Safety**: The `Lite3Object` holds a reference to a stable exported buffer (internally a `memoryview`), which keeps the underlying memory alive and prevents unsafe mutation while any proxy exists.
 3.  **No Intermediate Structures**: Standard JSON parsers typically build a massive tree of Python `dict` and `list` objects. `pylite3` reads directly from the binary buffer, bypassing this expensive allocation phase.

+## Correctness and portability notes

+- Scalar decoding uses lite3’s accessor functions (which use `memcpy`) to avoid unaligned/UB reads on strict-alignment platforms.
+- `loads()` performs early sanity checks on the root value so malformed inputs fail cleanly instead of crashing.

 ## Benchmarks